jjvanzon/Circular-Language-Spec/spec/system-interfaces/assignment.md

 ![](images/2.%20Assignment.010.png)

-The diamond shape in the middle would symbolize a call to an assignment command.
+The diamond shape in the middle might symbolize a call to an assignment command.

 ![](images/2.%20Assignment.011.png)